-Special Education Graduate Programs near Cleveland
+Special Education Graduate Degree Programs

 Special education graduate programs offer learners the opportunity to refine their knowledge base and skills for working with students who may have a variety of learning, mental, emotional and physical disabilities.
 Graduate programs in special education differ.
 They may prepare graduates for state licensure, serve as professional development for those already licensed[i] or groom future administrators or researchers.
 According to the Bureau of Labor Statistics, the payoff for earning a graduate degree in special education is substantial; special ed teachers with a master’s degree earned 24% above educators holding a Bachelor’s degree in the year 2013.[ii]
 Whether you are looking to gain new insights to apply to an existing career or seek initial licensure and certification, working towards a special education graduate degree is worth considering!